‘The Walking Dead’ Season 7 Spoilers: Scott Gimple Promises ‘Very Different’ Second Half

 — Jeffrey Dean Morgan (@JDMorgan) October 11, 2016

-Now, Scott Gimple has given us some Season 7 spoilers of The Walking Dead when he told Comic Book that we can expect a very different tone in the latter half of the season.
+Now, Scott Gimple had given us some Season 7 spoilers of The Walking Dead when he told Comic Book that we could expect a very different tone in the latter half of the season.

 “I will say 7B’s vibe is very different from 7A’s vibe.
 The ending of 7B is very different than the beginning of 7A.
 Just the vibe in 7B, I was just talking about it with Andy Lincoln last night.
 It’s just a very, very different half season than the half season that preceded it.”

-Scott Gimple revealed further spoilers when he said that February 2017 will see a lot more variety when it comes to the structure of the episodes in Season 7 of The Walking Dead.
+Scott Gimple revealed further spoilers when he said that February 2017 would see a lot more variety when it comes to the structure of the episodes in Season 7 of The Walking Dead.

 “Even with structure, what we’re doing right now with the episodes and seeing where everyone is at, the structure is very, very different than the back half.
 There’s a lot more variety to the structure.
 It’s just a very, very different situation, but 6, 7, 8.
 Wow, we’re really close, aren’t we?
 I would say the end of 7A is very different than the beginning of 7A.
 That’s the thing that kind of launches that different tone of 7B.”

 AMC have given us more Season 7, episode 9 spoilers of The Walking Dead in their trailer of the upcoming episode.
-In it, we see Rick addressing the fact that those at the Hilltop, Alexandria and the Kingdom are all serving Negan and The Saviors.
+In it, we see Rick addressing the fact that those at the Hilltop, Alexandria, and the Kingdom are all serving Negan and The Saviors.
 Rick must see to it that all of the communities come together and fight for their freedoms again.

 We also see Rick speaking with King Ezekiel in the trailer, and Ezekiel seems rather taken with Rick’s speech.